FoodStandardsAgency/food_gov_uk_d8/drupal/web/themes/custom/fsa/README.md

 2. Install project dependencies by running the following task
   * `npm install` or `yarn`

-3. (optional) If you are using in editor CSS/PostCSS validation it is recommended to turn those off.
-  * VS Code: `"css.validate": false` and `"postcss.validate": false`

 ## Workflow summary
 __Run__ `npm run watch` or `yarn watch` while developing.